A01021066/webMemoryGame/Readme.txt

 The minimum size of the board is 5x5, and the minimum correct tiles is set to 3.

+--- IMPORTANT ---
+To prevent passive gameplay, the score used for ranking will be the [final score] * [highest tile target achieved].

+e.g. if a player ended a game with 3 score and 3 tiles, but he is at 3 tiles after reaching 4 tiles in the last round, his score for ranking will still be 3*4=12 instead of 3*3=9
+I think this somewhat encourages players to keep on trying/playing even if they are not 100% sure about the current round.
+Because they can get the score back the next round.
+--- IMPORTANT ---

 Upon ending the game, player will be prompted to enter user name for submitting the score to leaderboard.
 Once submitted, player can view the top 5 rankings on leader board, as well as a message telling the player what ranking was his/her score on the overall ranking.
 At anypoint during this, if the player wants to start another round, simply hit the restart button.

 For testing and marking purpose, I made a cheat mode where the correct tiles are highlighted even after flipping, should the player wish to turn it off, simply click off the check box.